GreenMind creates authoritative and detailed guides to the things you're curious about.

 - How to Tell: You will see the brightly colored beetles on the plants.

-- What to Do: There are many good botanical solutions for these pests.
+- What to Do: There are many good natural solutions for these pests, including lady bug beetles, lacewings, and certain nematode cultures.

 11. Black Swallowtail Caterpillars